andyvroberts/purple/funcapp.md

   --sku Standard_LRS
 ```

-### Function App
-We need to create the infrastructure that is our application.
-This step assumes you already have an app service plan, such as a consumptionplan.
-Remember to align the function version with the runtime you are using for development.

-Setup variables to get the application insight instrumentation key.
+Get this storage account connection string and make sure it is the one set as the 'AzureWebJobsStorage' value in the Python local.settings.json file.
 ```
-export insightapp=landreg-insights
-export insightrg=UkLandregMonitor
+az storage account show-connection-string -n $fastoreacc -g $faresgrp -o tsv
 ```

-Then setup the variables to create the function app.
-Note that the funcname will need to change for each app you deploy.
+Setup variables for the Azure function app name and retrieve the application insight instrumentation key (this key is used by Azure to connect the function app to the application insight instance for monitoring).
 ```
-export funcname=landreg-marmalade
+export funcname=landreg-purple
-export instrumentationkey=$(az monitor app-insights component show --app $insightapp --resource-group $insightrg --query 'instrumentationKey' -o tsv)
+export instrumentationkey=$(az monitor app-insights component show --app $insightsname --resource-group $wkspacerg --query 'instrumentationKey' -o tsv)
 ```

 If creating a python runtime, check the supported versions and make sure you set this, otherwise the function will default to 'dotnet' which will give you big problems when attempting the deployment later.